Z3NTL3/ProxyBeast/README.md

  ```
   -file string
         Determines your proxy file name requires to be *.txt matching (default "proxies.txt")
+  -multi
+        If passed as arg, it will check for all protocols
   -protocol string
         Required flag, can be one of http, https, socks4 or socks5
   -retry int